lsst-tstn/tstn-023/index.rst

 Increasing OpenSplice daemon resources
 --------------------------------------

-The OpenSplice DDS software configuration provides a couple of different ways of increasing the computing resources available for the daemons, mostly revolving around the allotted memory.
+The OpenSplice DDS software configuration provides several different ways of increasing the computing resources available for the daemons, mostly revolving around the memory allocation limits.
 Considering that the :ref:`initial configuration <Appendix-Initial-Shared-Memory-OpenSplice-Configuration>` for the daemons allocated 10 times as much shared memory space then the `standard <https://istkb.adlinktech.com/article/vortex-opensplice-dds-configuration/>`__, we also increased by 10 times the amount of memory available for other daemon services.

 In addition to increasing resources for the daemons we also enabled two new features that helps reduce system load; squash participants and lazy alignment.

 The squash participant feature allow daemons to "merge" the data structure of all the applications attached to it into a single data structure.
 Therefore, instead of presenting several "participants" to the network, the daemon presents a single unified system that is much leaner to maintain.
-This feature no only helps reduce the data structure complexity but is also reduces discovery time for new components in the system.
+This feature not only helps reduce the data structure complexity but it also reduces discovery time for new components in the system.
-The drawback to squashing participants is that we loose the ability to inspect individual applications data structure.
+The drawback to squashing participants is that we lose the ability to inspect individual applications data structure.
-Since this is a DDS capability that was not being used in the first place, it seems like a good compromise to adopt this feature.
+For instance, in the default operation mode, it is possible to use OpenSplice tools to list the applications attached to a daemon, inspect which topics the application subscribes to and what is the state of the application readers and writers.

-By default, when an application creates a DDS domain participant and join a partition namespace, DDS allocates resources and start making data on the partition available to it right away.
+By default, when an application creates a DDS domain participant and joins a partition namespace, DDS allocates resources and starts making data on the partition available to it right away.
 This happens even if the application does not create a data reader for a topic in that partition.
 Although this feature helps reduce subscription times and also increase data recovery, it comes at the expense of resources from the application or the daemon it is attached to.
 In general, we are not relying on DDS history capability to store component data in case of a system crash, which means we have limited use for the default behavior.
 In order to allow for a leaner daemon the configuration was changed to use "lazy alignment".
-With this feature, the readers will only receive and store data that is requested by the application or, in case of the daemons, application that are attached to them.
+With this feature, the readers will only receive and store data that is requested by the applications or, in case of the daemons, application that are attached to them.

 The final configuration we arrived at after extensive testing with the system can be seen in :ref:`Appendix-Final-Shared-Memory-OpenSplice-Configuration`.